guysudai1/End-Project-grade-12/README.md

 ### File Events Logging, Intercepting, and Examining

 This entire project was written in C++ using QT, MS Detours and with the help of some people.
+This project can be used to track processes, and presents basic information about events happening in the target process.
 ## Directory structure:

 ##### Prebuilt binaries + dll for x64.
 Comes with an example to run (pauses -> executes createfilea -> pauses)